Chang'e 5

-Chang'e 5 (嫦娥五号) was the fifth lunar exploration mission of the Chinese Lunar Exploration Program, and China's first lunar sample-return mission.
+Chang'e 5 (嫦娥五号) was the fifth lunar exploration mission in the Chinese Lunar Exploration Program of CNSA, and China's first lunar sample-return mission.
 Like its predecessors, the spacecraft is named after the Chinese moon goddess, Chang'e.
 It launched at 20:30 UTC on 23 November 2020, from Wenchang Spacecraft Launch Site on Hainan Island, landed on the Moon on 1 December 2020, collected ~1731 g of lunar samples (including from a core ~1 m deep), and returned to the Earth at 17:59 UTC on 16 December 2020.

-Chang'e-5 was the first lunar sample-return mission since the Soviet Union's Luna 24 in 1976.
-The mission made China the third country to return samples from the Moon after the United States and the Soviet Union.
+Chang'e 5 was the first lunar sample-return mission since the Soviet Union's Luna 24 in 1976.
+New lunar minerals, including Changesite-(Y) and two different structures of the titanium compound Ti2O, were identified from the samples returned from the mission, making China the third country to discover a new lunar mineral.
+The mission also made China the third country to return samples from the Moon after the United States and the Soviet Union.

 Overview

 The Chinese Lunar Exploration Program has four phases, with incremental technological advancement: